hdShang/arxiv-daily/docs/cs-CV/2025-12-04/papers/251204888v2-you-only-train-once-yoto-a-retraining-free-object-detection-framewor.md

 ---
 layout: default
-title: You Only Train Once (YOTO): A Retraining-Free Object Detection Framework
+title: "You Only Train Once (YOTO): A Retraining-Free Object Detection Framework"
 ---

 # You Only Train Once (YOTO): A Retraining-Free Object Detection Framework